-Version: 6.0
+Version: 7.0

-Date: January 2023
+Date: January 2025

 Version number and approval date Approved by Amendment Version: 2.0 Date: 07/10/2015 URC No changes made.
 Version: 3.0 Date: 19/10/2016 URC Several minor changes were made, focusing principally on the specific referencing of the Professional Doctorate Research Ethics Committee.
 Version: 4.0 Date: 11/12/2018 URC Key updates adopted to incorporate sector best practice and recommendations from the UK Research Integrity Office.
 Version: 5.0 Date: 12/10/2021 URC Updates made to sections 3 and 4 to reflect new terms of reference, constitution and standard operating procedures of research ethics committees.
 Inclusion of detail on the University's research-related position on responsibilities in relation to the Prevent Duty.
-Version 6.0 Date: 10/01/2023 UR&IC Clarification that ethical review should, as a matter of course, be undertaken prior to the commencement of data collection.
+Version 6.0 Date: 10/01/2023 UR&IC Clarification that ethical review should, as a matter of course but with some exceptions, be undertaken prior to the commencement of data collection and a general update to bring the Policy and Procedure in line with current NTU structures and processes.
+Version 7.0 Date: 16/01/2025 UR&IC Clarification that service evaluation does not require ethical review except in circumstances where results are to be made externally available.